 Click Here for tab for Hurt by Johnny Cash

 You might be surprised to hear, but this song was originally written by Trent Reznor of the iconic industrial/alternative rock band Nine Inch Nails.
-Johnny Cash decided to cover this in 2002, with his rendition being met with exceptional critical acclaim.
+Johnny Cash covered it in 2002, with his rendition being met with exceptional critical acclaim.
 Even Trent Reznor himself said “that song isn’t mine anymore” as he felt Johnny’s rendition was so authentic.

 The acoustic guitar part to this song is a beautiful example of how careful note choice and space can create a strong atmosphere, and that your song doesn’t need to be jam-packed with notes to carry emotion.
-The song is at a very calm 90bpm and you’ll just be mostly outlining some very basic chords, but there are a few nice sus2 shapes thrown in which keep things interesting.
+The song is at a very calm 90bpm.
+You’ll mostly just be outlining some very basic chords, but there are a few nice sus2 shapes thrown in which keep things interesting.

 I’m So Lonesome I Could Cry by Hank Williams